The ECB’s key interest rate: what it is and how it affects you

 How high is the ECB’s key interest rate currently?

-In July 2022, the ECB raised all three key interest rates by 0.5%.
-The last time that key interest rates were raised was eleven years ago.
+Since July 2022, the ECB raised all three key interest rates ten times, with an accumulate increase of 4 points Before July 2022, the last time that key interest rates were raised was eleven years ago.
 Since March 2016, the main refinancing rate has been exactly 0% and the marginal lending rate has been 0.25%.
 The deposit interest rate has been -0.5% since 2019—and it’s been in the negative for even longer than that, since 2014.

 With the recent interest rate hike by the ECB, here’s where the three key interest rates stand now: